woof-sandbox/sandbox/docs/SandboxController.md

 mapping(address => uint256) suggestedAmountOfSeedReserves
 ```

-Suggested amount of seed reserves for each base asset.
+Suggested amount of seed reserves for each base asset - in USD.

 ### suggestedLockTimeOfSeedReserves